Paddle Boat Shuffle

 The Songwriter's Challenge

 The John Hartford Memorial Festival expresses our deepest gratitude to each songwriter who has entered our songwriting contests.
 Your craft is special to us and your music is enriching and enlightening.
 John Hartford would be honored to know how his music has inspired you and us.
-Thank you for entering 2018 John Hartford Songwriter's Challenge.
+After 6 years of contests, we now have 60 John Hartford inspired songs on our playlist and archives, so please give 'em all a listen and read our past winner's profiles.

 2018 John Hartford Songwriter's Challenge Top 10 Winners and Playlist